DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 **Conclusion: A Gateway for Every Need ✅**

 Whether you need to seamlessly integrate your file system with S3, modernize your tape backups, or leverage cloud-backed block storage, AWS Storage Gateway has a solution for you.
 Choose the right gateway for your needs and enjoy a smooth transition to the cloud! 🚀

+## Dive into AWS Databases: A World of Data at Your Fingertips 🌎🗄️

+Databases are structured collections of data, electronically stored and accessed using computer systems.
+AWS offers a wide array of secure and highly available database engines to suit your specific needs.
+Let's explore some of the key types:

+**Relational Databases:  Structured Data Powerhouses 📊**

+Relational databases excel at managing structured data with relationships between tables.
+AWS offers these relational database services:

+* **Amazon Aurora:** 💫  A cloud-native relational database compatible with both MySQL and PostgreSQL, offering high performance and scalability.
+* **Amazon Relational Database Service (RDS):**  ⚙️  A managed relational database service for popular engines like MySQL, PostgreSQL, MariaDB, Oracle BYOL, and SQL Server.
+RDS simplifies setup, operation, and scaling for your databases.
+* **Amazon Redshift:** 🚀 Designed for analytics, Redshift utilizes SQL to analyze structured and semi-structured data in data warehouses, operational databases, and data lakes.
+It leverages AWS-designed hardware and machine learning to deliver high performance at any scale, and at an affordable price.
+Want to learn more?
+Platzi offers a Redshift course!

+**Key-Value Databases:  Lightning-Fast Data Retrieval ⚡️**

+* **Amazon DynamoDB:**  A key-value and document database that provides single-digit millisecond performance at any scale.
+It's perfect for high-traffic web applications, e-commerce systems, and gaming applications.

+**In-Memory Databases:  Speed Up Your Applications 🏎️**

+* **Amazon ElastiCache:**  A fully managed, in-memory caching service that supports real-time and flexible use cases.
+ElastiCache boosts application performance by caching frequently accessed data.
+Common uses include session management, gaming leaderboards, and geospatial applications.
+ElastiCache supports both Memcached and Redis engines.

+**Document Databases:  Flexible and Scalable for Modern Applications 🍃**

+* **Amazon DocumentDB:**  A highly available, durable, fast, scalable, and fully managed database service for running mission-critical MongoDB workloads.
+It's ideal for content management, catalogs, user profiles, and more.

+**Conclusion:  The Right Database for the Right Job  ✅**

+AWS offers a diverse range of database services to fit your specific data needs and application requirements.
+We've just scratched the surface here.
+Stay tuned for deeper dives into each of these services in future lessons!